nickjbedford/tagcache/README.md

 Despite all of these steps, cache storage and symbolic link creation can still be performed in as low as 0.5 milliseconds (500μs) for a small multi-property PHP object on modern SSD-based infrastructure with a modern file system.
 See `tests/PerformanceTests.php` for benchmarks.

+### File Locking

+TagCache uses file locking to ensure data integrity during cache writes.
+Shared locks are used for reading cache files, while exclusive locks are used for writing.
+This prevents race conditions and ensures that cache files are not corrupted during concurrent access.
+It also ensures that multiple processes do not attempt to generate the same cache simultaneously, which could lead to redundant work and potential inconsistencies.

+Lock acquisition is performed using a non-blocking call to allow for a default timeout period of 30 seconds.
+This means that if a process cannot acquire the lock within this timeframe, it will fail gracefully rather than hanging indefinitely.